rockettheme/docs/Docs/wordpress/themes/chapelco/demo_utility.md

 The lower widget is a Mosiac widget used to display the various features featured in the Chapelco theme.

-First, you'll need to create the RokSprocket Widget.
+First, you will need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Mosaic** widget.

 You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation][roksprocket].